Tim Finin: Awards

 In 1997 he was selected as a fellow of the Foundation for Intelligent Physical Agents for his work on agent communication languages.
-The IEEE Computer Society gave him a Technical Achievement Award "for pioneering contributions to distributed intelligent systems" in 2009.
+He received the Edward J. McCluskey Technical Achievement Award from the IEEE Computer Society in 2009 "for pioneering contributions to distributed intelligent systems".
 In 2012 he was selected as UMBC's Presidential Research Professor for the three-year term 2012–2015.
 In 2013 he was named a fellow of the Association for the Advancement of Artificial Intelligence for "significant contributions to the theory and practice of knowledge sharing in multiagent systems and on the Web, and for sustained service to the AI community".
 In 2018, the Association for Computing Machinery named him an ACM Fellow for his contributions to the theory and practice of knowledge sharing in distributed systems and the World Wide Web.